 One thing remains constant.
 The need to filter and distil information.
 Looking for data now is fast.
 The volume of data that is now returned and the extent to which it is relevant or truthful and can be relied upon, demands libraries be the trusted guardians.

 A good path to take

-My assessment in the late-90s was that the massive increase in the volume of data and the reach of the internet would present us with new challenges and we should embrace a fully web-based environment.
-The introduction of the iPhone in June 2007 opened up new markets and expanded the reach of users to information.
+In the late-90s we witnessed a massive increase in the volume of data, and the reach of the internet presented us with new challenges as we embraced a web-based environment.
+The introduction of the iPhone in June 2007 opened up new markets and expanded the reach of users to even more information.
 Our optimism and decision to focus on serving libraries with new product development proved to be a good path to take, even after 2008 when the world’s financial collapse threatened to knock us off course.
 We maintained our determination to develop great software and meet the challenges of the past decade head on.
 For that we are grateful to all of our clients, old and new.
 We couldn’t have reached such a milestone without your support.

 In the future what will be…

-So, what lies in store?
-I hesitate to say more of the same because the world has a habit of introducing change just when you think you have it all worked out.
 What will ten years hence look like?
-I firmly believe that libraries will continue to be an essential aid to management in corporate and government enterprises.
+We firmly believe that libraries will continue to be an essential aid to management in corporate and government enterprises.
 It’s just too important a task not to have the best means at your disposal to filter and identify the right data and sources.
-New technologies such as those appearing like Blockchain will make their mark in the years ahead and we will see a move to use more distributed architectures.
-I think we need a new internet altogether, replacing the way we manage connectedness.
+New technologies such as AI and Blockchain will make their mark in the years ahead and we will see a move to use more distributed architectures.

 We can be sure that as organisations find new challenges and need to make ever more informed decisions, librarians and libraries will play a vital role in the life cycle of information.